Xorast/Trinity-Project/ReadMe.md

 ## HOW TO USE IT ?

-Once on the website [website url & link] landing page, the user is walked through the following steps:
+Once on the [website](https://trinity-college-dublin-flow.herokuapp.com/) landing page, the user is walked through the following steps:

 * Making sure the input data format is correct (csv format, order of the data: 1. rain, 2. flow, ...))
 * Uploading the data file